Green Lasagna

 1. Preheat oven to 350F.

 2. In medium saucepan, melt butter.
 Stir in flour and salt until well blended.
 Gradually add milk.
 Cook over medium heat, stirring constantly, until mixture thickens and boils.
-Stir spinach into remaining sauce.
+Stir chopped green into remaining sauce.